jqnatividad/qsv/README.md

 cargo build --release --locked --features datapusher_plus
 ```

 [^7]: The `foreach` feature is not available on Windows.
-The `python` feature is not enabled on the pre-built binaries.
+The `python` feature is not enabled on the prebuilt binaries.
 Compile with Python 3.6+ development environment installed if you want to enable the `python` feature.
 Lua support is enabled by default on the prebuilt binaries, with preference for `luajit` for platforms that support it, with `lua` as a fallback.

 ### Minimum Supported Rust Version